Kingdom–Millennium Reductionism in Dispensationalism

 "…they would naturally assume He had in mind the earthly Davidic-Messianic (millennial) kingdom, for it was the only kingdom the Jews knew anything about" (Merrill F. Unger, Unger's Commentary on the Gospels)

-The Testimony of the Old Testament: An Eternal Kingdom
+The Testimony of the Old Testament: An Eternal Messianic Kingdom

-The claim that the Old Testament promises an eternal Kingdom — not a millennial one — is not derived from a single proof text.
-It is the consistent, repeated, and emphatic testimony of the covenantal and prophetic literature across centuries.
+The claim that the Old Testament promises an eternal Messianic Kingdom — not merely one lasting a thousand years — is not derived from a single proof text.
+It is the consistent, repeated, and emphatic testimony of the covenantal and prophetic literature.
 A survey of the relevant passages makes the point unmistakable.

 The most theologically explicit passage is Daniel 7:13–14: